(if your browser window is not at full width, the menu will display above (you can also access this guide directly rather than embedded in Quercus)

 "Online"/eBooks: clicking on the title will take you to a record about the book or lead directly to the eBook.
 If it doesn't lead directly to the eBook and takes you to the information about the book, click on one of the "Web" links to access the eBook.

 Printed books: If a particular library and call number are listed, it's a printed book (physically available from one of U of T's libraries).
-If so, take note of the Library and the call number, and you may be able to request it via through the curbside pickup service.
-Have a look at the particular library's pickup point and instructions for how to request a book for pickup here.
+If so, click on the link to view the record and confirm whether the book is available.
+Take note of the library it's located in and the call number.
+Check that particular library's opening hours and head into the library to find the book.

 University of Toronto Libraries